ec-europa/europa-component-library/src/website/src/pages/eu/guidelines/typography/index.md

 ## Modular type scale

 A modular type scale is a set of type sizes that are proportionally multiplied by the ratio working its way up or down.

 The purpose of using the modular type scale is to create a design that is visually pleasing, consistent, and balanced.

 We set 16px (1rem) as the base font size for body text to ensure readability.
 It is the default font size for most browsers.

+**Type Scale**

+Font Size x Type Scale Ratio = Next Font Size

+**Line Height**

+Font Size x Line Height Ratio = Line Height

+**Paragraph**

+Line Height x Paragraph Ratio = Paragraph Spacing

+**Line-height rounding**

+Multiple of four

-## weight
+## Weight

 Font weight is the thickness of a font's stroke, with various weights used to differentiate content hierarchy.
 The bold style emphasises the importance in comparison with the regular font style in the font family.
 We use 400 for regular and 600 for bold.
 Usually the bold style is assigned to headings.
 Regular text is used for body text.